 5. Power work without all the power tools.

-The problem with these bad boys?
-They take up a ton of space, you can only swim one direction at a time, and they don’t travel very well.
+The problem with power towers is that they take up a lot of space, you can only swim one direction at a time, and they don’t travel very well.

 DragSox can be folded up and packed away in your swim bag, don’t take up any pool space, and you can swim in both directions for as long as you need.